bennycortese/cluster-api-provider-azure/docs/proposals/20230612-node-os-image-caching.md

 1. Faster horizontal scale outs
 1. Prevent security breaking issues on node bootup from security updates being required immediately

-We will know we’ve succeeded when we can benchmark speed increases and successful image changes
+We will know we’ve succeeded when we can benchmark speed increases and successful image changes.

 ### Non-Goals/Future Work